 I’m a freelance writer living in the Washington DC Area, with extensive knowledge of United States destinations and food culture.
 My writing primarily features the Mid-Atlantic, including Maryland, Virginia, Delaware, Pennsylvania, West Virginia, New York City, North Carolina and the District of Columbia.
 I recently updated “Oh Ranger” Guides with American Park Network, and contribute to RootsRated.com outdoor recreation site.
 I’ve been a content creator for Destination DC.
 I write about hotels and restaurants in the MidAtlantic for ForbesTravelGuide.com and serve as Dining Editor for VivaTysons and VivaReston Magazines.
 My story about Silicon Valley tourism was featured in The Washington Post Travel section in August, 2017.

 In 2016, I coauthored the Unofficial Guide to Washington DC with practical advice on how to navigate DC’s best attractions, find family-friendly hotels, as well as choose convenient transportation in and around DC.
 The book can help you design an memorable, cost effective and low stress visit to our Nation’s Capital.
 Released in February 2016, order the guidebook now UG WASHDC book cover 2015r $12.99 on Amazon.
 You will learn so much about your own city, even if you live here, just by reading this book!
 The book won “Best Travel Guidebook of 2016” at the Eastern Conference of the Society of American Travel Writers (SATW).
 I also partner with Touring Plans on a new podcast that explores different Washington DC museums and strategies on what to see in each.UG WASHDC book cover 2015

 - Cover stories on Weekend Getaways and Day Trips have appeared bi-annually in Northern Virginia Magazine since 2006.
-Look for my cover story on Weekend Getaways in the September 2016 issue.
+Look for my cover story on Weekend Getaways in the September 2016 and 2017 issues.